rsnyder49/PokemonCLI/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/PokemonCLI`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-This gem provies a CLI to a list of all 807 Pokemon with additional details of each monster.
+This gem provides a CLI to lists of all 807 Pokemon with additional details of each monster.

 ## Installation